zhaoren91/zhaoren.github.io/_pages/teaching.md

 ---
 {% include base_path %}

+# At University of Bremen
+* SS 2023
+  * Lecture: Fundamentals of Machine Learning

-# Teaching at Leibniz University Hannover
+# At Leibniz University Hannover
 * SS 2022
   * Lecture: Artificial Intelligence for Healthcare

-# Teaching at University of Augsburg
+# At University of Augsburg
 * WS 2020/21
   * Praktikum Speech Pathology
   * Tutorial of Speech Pathology